steve-dave8/Animal-Flow-Sequence-Builder/README.md

 # Animal Flow Sequence Builder

 ## Description
 Created using React JS, this is an app for designing Animal Flow sequences.
 It uses my [Animal Flow Moves API](https://github.com/steve-dave8/Animal-Flow-Moves-API) on the backend.
-This app is meant for personal use and as a temporary project to showcase in my coding portfolio as I look for work as a developer.
+This app is meant for personal use and as a project to showcase in my coding portfolio.

 ### Features
 * Over 100 movements